Chronic Migraines And The Blurred Lines of Recreational Cannabis

 Hi everybody!
 My name is Kody.

-I got my first MIGRAINE in seventh grade and was hospitalized for it in Minnesota.
+I got my first MIGRAINE in seventh grade and ended up in hospital for it in Minnesota.
 At first, the doctors thought it might be a mild stroke because I lost nearly all function in my right side.
 I proceeded to get these migraines about every six months.
 I have had EKG, MRI, CT scans.
 The works.
 And they couldn’t find anything.

 After a few years, the migraines started to get more frequent — averaging two big ones every week.
 With daily chronic headaches.